Enhancing LLM Reasoning via Non-Human-Like Reasoning Path Preference Optimization: Related Works

-\textbf{Reasoning Trajectory Optimization:} LLM reasoning is viewed as a foundational capability for improving performance on complex tasks, and numerous studies have investigated how to improve this ability~\citep{openai2024openaio1card, qwen3}: Supervised fine-tuning methods directly align model trajectory to annotated sequence~\citep{yu2025long}; RLHF methods typically force the model to optimize the reasoning trajectory towards a higher score~\citep{yu2025dapoopensourcellmreinforcement}; and test time methods intervene in the generation process to optimize reasoning trajectories~\citep{muennighoff2025s1simpletesttimescaling}.
-The aforementioned training approaches, especially RLHF, are generally concerned with outcome optimization and do not explicitly enforce correctness along the reasoning trajectories. \citet{lai2024stepdpostepwisepreferenceoptimization} directly optimizes an independent reasoning path, the nearest one of our method, while with a significant annotation challenge.
+\textbf{Reasoning Trajectory Optimization:} LLM reasoning is viewed as a foundational capability for improving performance on complex tasks, and numerous studies have investigated how to improve this ability~\citep{openai2024openaio1card, qwen3}.
+Supervised fine-tuning methods directly align model trajectory to annotated sequence~\citep{yu2025long}; RLHF methods typically force the model to optimize the reasoning trajectory towards a higher score~\citep{yu2025dapoopensourcellmreinforcement}; and test time methods intervene in the generation process to optimize reasoning trajectories~\citep{muennighoff2025s1simpletesttimescaling}.
+The aforementioned training approaches, especially RLHF, are generally concerned with outcome optimization and do not explicitly enforce correctness along the reasoning trajectories.
+In contrast, \citet{lai2024stepdpostepwisepreferenceoptimization} directly optimizes an independent reasoning path, the nearest one of our method, while with a significant annotation challenge.
+Our approach avoids reliance on human-annotated data and instead aligns with the model’s distribution over reasoning trajectories, exhibiting stronger generalization and scalability.